rebem/layers-loader/readme.md

 By default when you use `#`-imports, all components are importing wrapped with React factories (`React.createFactory(...)`), but you can disable it by setting this option to `false`.

-However if you chose to leave it as `true`, for example if you use reBEM without jsx, you may encounter with a situation when you need class in unit-tests.
+However if you chose to leave it as `true`, for example if you use reBEM without JSX, you may encounter with a situation when you need class in unit-tests.
 In this case you can use `?class` option:

 ```js
 import Button from '#button?class';